 What is a year’s supply of butter you ask?

-We do all our own scratch baking, so if you’re family doesn’t, stick to a rough estimate of 1 pound per week for a family of 3-4 people.
+We do all our own scratch baking, so if your family doesn’t, stick to a rough estimate of 1 pound per week for a family of 3-4 people.

 At 1.5 pounds of butter a week, times 52 weeks a year, that’s 78 pounds.
 I round up and make it an even 80 pounds, just for good measure.
 That’s a lot of butter.